-A deterioration in economic conditions in the Czech Republic or Slovakia or a decline in certain markets may reduce the value of collateral securing the Issuer's loans and advances, increasing the risk that the Issuer would not be able to recover the full amount of any such loans and advances in the event of a default.
+Deterioration in economic conditions in the Czech Republic or Slovakia or a decline in certain markets may reduce the value of collateral securing the Issuer's loans and advances, increasing the risk that the Issuer would not be able to recover the full amount of any such loans and advances in the event of a default.

 Since 2014, the Czech real estate market in both residential and commercial segments has been in a growing phase of the market cycle.
-The demand in the residential segment is driven by low mortgage rates, good availability of mortgages as well as by low yields of other investments, while the supply is limited especially by constraints of developers to deliver new residential units on the market.
+Despite the regulatory actions by the CNB setting out, among others, limitations on the provision of mortgage loans above a certain LTV (loan-to-value) ratio, the demand in the residential segment continues to be high and driven by low mortgage rates, good availability of mortgages as well as by low yields of other investments, while the supply is limited especially by constraints of developers to deliver new residential units on the market.
 Further, the relatively low cost of funding, together with the positive economic development, have supported growth of commercial properties.
 These factors have resulted, among other things, in growth of prices being stronger than growth of rents.
 However, growth may not continue going forward or may be replaced with a decline once the cycle changes.